MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 If you have questions contact: klimaszenarien@meteoschweiz.ch

-To receive updates on the datasets and complementary products sign up for the "Climate newsletter":
+To receive updates on the datasets and complementary products, please sign up for the "MeteoSwiss Climate Newsletter":
 - [in German](https://www.meteoschweiz.admin.ch/service-und-publikationen/publikationen/verschiedenes/2024/klima-newsletter.html),
 - [in French](https://www.meteosuisse.admin.ch/services-et-publications/publications/divers/2024/newsletter-climat.html) or
 - [in Italian](https://www.meteosvizzera.admin.ch/servizi-e-pubblicazioni/pubblicazioni/diversi/2024/newsletter-clima.html).